w33tmaricich/pcapreplay/README.md

 # Pcap Replay

 This is a tool used to replay http traffic that has been captured.
-Once you have a file with a ```.pcap``` extension, you can use this tool to replay the traffic to another machine, as if it was originating from your computer.
+Once you have a pcap, you can use this tool to replay the traffic to another machine, as if it was originating from your computer.

 ## Installation
 Get yourself a computer running ubuntu.
 After cloning this repository, simply run